 HISTORY

-During the eighteenth century, many textile manufacturing and finishing centres were developed in many places in Europe, leading to a new generation of skilled workers (colourists, bleachers and dyers).
+During the eighteenth century, many textile manufacturing and finishing centres were developed in many European Countries, leading to a new generation of skilled workers (colourists, bleachers and dyers).

-The “Verein der Chemiker-Coloristen” (VCC, “Chemists-Colorists Association”, 1908-1913) was established in Koniginhof on December 22th 1908, in the “Deutsches Haus” Hotel, where the local colourists met almost every day to discuss about their professional problems.
+The “Verein der Chemiker-Coloristen” (VCC, “Chemists-Colorists Association”, 1908-1913) was established in Koniginhof on December 22nd 1908, in the “Deutsches Haus” Hotel, where the local colourists met almost every day to discuss their professional problems.

 Immediately, the exchange of specialist knowledge and the development of friendly relations became profitable and branches were founded in Austria, Germany, Italy and Poland.